exercism/java/go/gross-store/README.md

 // Output: false (because there are no carrots in the bill)
 ```

-> Note that the returned value is type of `bool`
+> Note that the returned value is type `bool`.

-## 5. Return the number of specific item that is in the customer bill
+## 5. Return the quantity of a specific item that is in the customer bill

 To implement this, you'll need to: